GuyNkiassi/Earthquakes-Analysis/README.md

     .
 The legend gives a good look on the map to show the magnitude of the earthquakes

     .
-The legend and the size of the circle
+The legend and the size of the circle to show how small or big the earthquakes size actally is.

 ![Application Image](./assets/images/application.png)